You do language exchanges because you want to practise the language.

 It's best if that language isn't English, not in order to get one-up on the other person, but because their English is likely to be stronger than your target language and therefore easier for both to use.

-The other issue is that, if you're a beginner or otherwise not particularly confident, you may put off readily speaking French in the exchange and risk it developing into a big thing.
+The other issue is that, if you're a beginner or otherwise not particularly confident, you may put off readily speaking your target language in the exchange and risk it developing into a big thing.
 Avoid this by using it right from the start, however uncomfortable it may be.

-Don't Be Embarrassed, Even If You're A Beginner
+7. Don't Be Embarrassed, Even if You're a Beginner

 …and do try not to be embarrassed by your level, no matter how much of a beginner you are, or how proficient the other person may be.